 Why shell out the big bucks for a fancy Smart TV when you can just supe up your regular set for as little as €40?

 A Chromecast is a small device from Google that you plug into the back of your TV via the HDMI port.
 It allows you to mirror whatever is on your smartphone/laptop/tablet’s screen right onto your telly.

 Beam Netflix, Spotify, YouTube, the RTE Player, All4 - you name it - directly onto your TV screen and binge away to your heart’s content.
-Aside from saving you money on a Smart TV, if you find that your streaming subscriptions are fulfilling your TV needs, there’s considerable savings to be made in cancelling your traditional TV package.
+Aside from saving you money on a Smart TV, if you find that your streaming subscriptions are fulfilling your TV needs, there are considerable savings to be made in cancelling your traditional TV package.

-2. Coffee machine + reusable cup
+2. Coffee machine and reusable cup

 This one is a bit of a no-brainer.
 If you’re the person who can’t wake up properly in the morning without a decent cuppa Joe, if you haven’t invested in some sort of coffee machine you’re missing a trick.

-All of those last minute Starbucks tap and go coffees that make you late for work add up!
+All of those last-minute Starbucks tap-and-go coffees that make you late for work add up!

 By making yourself a to-go coffee in the morning and taking it in a reusable cup, you’ll not only be saving money, you’ll also be helping the environment by reducing the waste you produce.

 Lots of family members needing showers every morning driving up your water heating bills?
 Conserve water and lower your energy bills with a high-efficiency shower head.